Caring for a Veteran with Parkinson's

 We recommend filling out the Parkinson’s Foundation Medication Form ― save it and print it for easy access.

-Each kit is filled with useful tools and information to help a person with Parkinson’s during the next hospital visit.
+The guide is filled with useful tools and information to help a person with Parkinson’s navigate a hospital stay.

 Get Answers to Your Parkinson’s Questions